-Therapeutics.19 In the same year, they published the SAR and pharmacology of 1 in the now seminal Life Sciences paper.21 After a 9 month delay, safety studies resumed after commentary from the Neuropharmacology division of the FDA.
-In 1976, 6 years after 1 was first synthesized and assayed, all of the INDenabling studies in animals were completed, and an IND was filed with the FDA.19 Later that same year, Lemberger (a Lilly clinician) first dosed 1 in humans, and 1 was found to be well tolerated in humans up to doses of 90 mg.
-However, in the first phase II trial in depressed patients, the drug did not differentiate from placebo, and this result almost halted the clinical development program.
+Fortunately, Eli Lilly & Co. had a parallel SSRI discovery program, also based on an antihistamine, diphenhydramine 27, that ultimately produced fluoxetine 1 (Prozac).
+As Wong et al. detailed in a personal account of the development of fluoxetine, the road to IND and the drug that would become known as Prozac was a long, winding, and often bumpy road, replete with challenges and obstacles from within Lilly and from Lilly advisors (Figure 4).18 Shortly after a development team formed in 1973 to shepherd the product development, it was almost permanently derailed by concerns about phospholipidosis in the lungs (an excessive accumulation of phospholipids).18 During this time, Lilly scientists first disclosed 1 as an SSRI at the 1974 annual meeting of the Federation of American Societies for Experimental Biology and the American synthesized and assayed, all of the INDenabling studies in animals were completed, and an IND was filed with the FDA.19 Later that same year, Lemberger (a Lilly clinician) first dosed 1 in humans, and 1 was found to be well tolerated in humans up to doses of 90 mg.
+However, in the first phase II trial in depressed patients, the drug did not differentiate from placebo, and this halted result almost the clinical development program.
 The basic science team was later informed that the lack of efficacy in phase II might have been due to the fact that the patients enrolled had previously failed to respond to other antidepressants.18 Thus, Lilly decided to repeat the trial with nontreatment refractory patients, but a 2 year search ensued for an appropriate clinician to oversee the trial.
-Slater and Stark were recruited to run the phase II and III trials with 1, and quickly provided a successful conclusion to the clinical development of fluoxetine, where it demonstrated efficacy in patients with major depression, yet lacked the undesired side effects of TCAs (blurred vision, dry mouth, and sedation) and was devoid of cardiovascular issues.
-18,97,98 The results were submitted to the FDA in 1983, 7 years after the first human dose of 1 was administered.
-At this time, Astra AB launched 25 in Europe, and the Lilly team was disappointed that they were not first to market; however, the eventual recall of 25 ultimately led to 1 being the first SSRI approved in the United States and, arguably, the most successful of the SSRIs.95.96 Yet, approval from the FDA was not rapid.
-Lilly did not receive approval of 1 for over 2 years after their submission, finally receiving approval on December 29, 1987, a journey from bench to bedside of over 16 years!
-In January of 1988, 1, under the trade name Prozac, was launched in the United States.19
+Slater and Stark were recruited to run the phase II and III trials with 1, and quickly provided a successful conclusion to the clinical development of fluoxetine, where it demonstrated efficacy in patients with major depression, yet lacked the undesired side effects of TCAs (blurred vision, dry mouth, and sedation) devoid of cardiovascular and was issues.18,97,98 The results were submitted to the FDA in 1983, 7 years after the first human dose of 1 was administered.
+At this time, Astra AB launched 25 in Europe, and the Lilly team was disappointed that they were not first to market; however, the eventual recall of 25 ultimately led to 1 being the first SSRI approved in the United States and, arguably, the most successful of the SSRIs.95,96 Yet, approval from the